 Once you hit that point, certifications no longer matter that much to you.
 It's not that you shouldn't take the courses to stay sharp and stay on top of the latest products and research; it's just that it won't immediately translate into additional cash in your pocket.
 You or your employer may not be able to start billing out at twice your regular rate just because you added a few more initials to your name when you already have thirty letters behind it.

 I asked a group of six-figure earners how long they had been at their current job, and out of over three hundred responses, more than 2/3 told me they had been there more than five years.
 It not only requires taking the proper courses to improve your earning power, but you also must do the work and use what you've learned to bring value to your clients.

 Focus on Delivering Value to Increase Your Earning Ability

 Your income earning ability is limited only by what people are willing to pay for it, which is why certifications can be a very wise investment.
-Unfortunately, at some point people start to say well if John can get the job done just as well at half the price you're charging, it's not worth paying twice that just because you had a bit more training, so eventually certifications stop mattering as much as they did when you were starting your career.
+But, unfortunately, at some point, people start to say if John can get the job done just as well at half the price you're charging, it's not worth paying twice that just because you had a bit more training.
+So eventually, certifications stop mattering as much as they did when you were starting your career.

-If you want to increase your earning potential, yes you should invest in certifications early on in your career, but then you want to start focusing on how you can deliver more value to your employer or clients.
+If you want to increase your earning potential, yes, you should invest in certifications early on in your career.
+Still, eventually, you want to start focusing on how you can deliver more value to your employer or clients.

-You'd be happy to give me a $100 if I gave you back $1000 or something you desperately wanted, right?
+You'd be happy to give me $100 if I gave you back $1000 or something you desperately wanted, right?
 That's how delivering value works.
 When you find ways to deliver more value to your clients or employer, your income will go up.
-Whether that's by increasing your skills through various courses, or by creating and selling things that help others, if you are providing a lot more value than what you are charging, both you and your customer or employer will be happy.
+Whether that's by increasing your skills through various courses or by creating and selling things that help others, if you provide a lot more value than what you are charging, you and your customer or employer will be happy.